 Under the cumulative link model~(\ref{eq:gamma}), the log-likelihood function (up to a constant) is $l(\beta_1, \ldots, \beta_d, \theta_1, \ldots,\theta_{J-1}) = \sum_{i=1}^m \sum_{j=1}^J Y_{ij}\log (\pi_{ij})$, where $\pi_{ij} = \gamma_{ij} - \gamma_{i,j-1}$ with $\gamma_{ij} = g^{-1}(\theta_j - {\mathbf x}_i^T \boldsymbol{\beta})$ for $j=1,\ldots, J-1$ and $\gamma_{i0}=0$, $\gamma_{iJ}=1$.

 \cite{perevozskaya2003} obtained a detailed form of the Fisher information matrix for logit link and one predictor.
-Our theorem below is for general link and $d$ predictors with proof relegated into the Supplementary Materials (Section~\ref{S3section}).
+Our result is for general link and $d$ predictors; its proof is relegated to the supplementary materials (Section~\ref{S3section}).

 \begin{theorem} Under Assumptions \ref{pi>0} and \ref{glink}, the Fisher information matrix can be written as